Bari City Guide

 When to Visit

-The ideal time to visit Bari is during the shoulder seasons of May to June and September to October.
-During these months, the Adriatic sun is pleasantly warm without the sweltering intensity of mid-summer, making it perfect for exploring the winding alleys of Bari Vecchia or enjoying the Lungomare.
-Crowd levels are manageable, and accommodation pricing is significantly more favorable than during the peak holiday month of August, when domestic tourism surges and many locals head to the surrounding coast.
+The ideal time to visit Bari is during the shoulder seasons of late spring (May to June) and early autumn (September to October).
+During these months, the weather is pleasantly warm with temperatures averaging 20-25°C (68-77°F), making it perfect for exploring the winding alleys of Bari Vecchia or strolling along the Lungomare without the intense, humid heat of July and August.